UBS Believes Wacker Chemie AG (WKCMF) Won't Stop Here

-In a report released yesterday, Andrew Stott from UBS maintained a Buy rating on Wacker Chemie AG (WKCMF), with a price target of EUR140.00.
-The company’s shares closed last Tuesday at $146.74, close to its 52-week high of $149.40.
+UBS analyst Geoff Haire maintained a Buy rating on Wacker Chemie AG (WKCMF) yesterday and set a price target of EUR140.00.
+The company’s shares closed last Monday at $146.00, close to its 52-week high of $149.40.

-Stott has an average return of 60.0% when recommending Wacker Chemie AG.
+Haire has an average return of 25.2% when recommending Wacker Chemie AG.

-Currently, the analyst consensus on Wacker Chemie AG is a Moderate Buy with an average price target of $140.48, implying a -4.3% downside from current levels.
-In a report issued on January 12, Kepler Capital also upgraded the stock to Buy with a EUR129.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Wacker Chemie AG with a $139.76 average price target, a -4.3% downside from current levels.
+In a report issued on January 18, Kepler Capital also upgraded the stock to Buy with a EUR129.00 price target.

 See today’s analyst top recommended stocks >>